Before I begin I should say: I love learning German. It's an underappreciated, deeply logical language.

 So Why Keep Going?

 Because the frustration is part of the fun.
 There's something deeply satisfying about finally nailing a sentence with the right case, the right preposition, and the right word order.
-And nothing beats making people laugh in another language.
-It's like solving a puzzle designed by someone who wanted you to fail (but secretly hoped you wouldn't).
+It's like solving a puzzle designed by someone who wanted you to fail.
+Also, I love living here, so it's got to be done!